URLOST: Unsupervised Representation Learning without Stationarity or Topology: Introduction

-In this work, we aim to build unsupervised representations for general high-dimensional vectors.
+In this work, we aim to build unsupervised representations for general high-dimensional data and introduce \textit{unsupervised representation learning without stationarity or topology} ({\bf URLOST}).
 Taking images as an example again, let's assume we receive a set of images whose pixels are shuffled in the same order.
+In this case, the original definition of topology of images is destroyed, i.e. each pixel should no longer the neighbor of the pixels that's physically next to it.
 How can we build representations in an unsupervised fashion without knowledge of the shuffling order?
 If possible, can we use such a method to build unsupervised representations for general high-dimensional data?
-Inspired by \cite{roux2dtopology2007}, we use low-level statistics and spectral clustering to form clusters of the pixels, which recovers a coarse topology of the input domain.
+Inspired by~\citet{roux2dtopology2007}, we use low-level statistics and spectral clustering to form clusters of the pixels, which recovers a coarse topology of the input domain.
 These clusters are analogous to image patches except that they are slightly irregularly shaped and different in size.
-We mask a proportion of these ``patches" and utilize a Vision Transformer~\cite{dosovitskiy2020vit} to predict the masked ``patches" based on the remaining unmasked ones.
-This ``learning to predict masked tokens" approach is proposed in masked autoencoders (MAE) \cite{he2022masked} and has demonstrated effectiveness on typical modalities.
-Initially, we test the proposed method on the synthesized biological visual dataset, derived from CIFAR-10~\cite{krizhevsky2014cifar} using a foveated retinal sampling mechanism \cite{Cheung2016retina}.
-Then we generalize this method to two high-dimensional vector datasets: a primary visual cortex neural response decoding dataset \cite{stringer2018recordings} and the TCGA miRNA-based cancer classification dataset \cite{tomczak2015review, cancer2013cancer}.
-Across all these benchmarks, our proposed method outperforms existing SSL techniques, establishing its effectiveness in building unsupervised representations for signals lacking explicit stationarity or topology.
-Given the emergence of new modalities in deep learning from natural sciences \cite{Stringer20212767, Haghighi2022, Probst2020, mehrizi2023multi}, such as chemistry, biology, and neuroscience, our method offers a promising approach in the effort to build unsupervised representations for high-dimensional data.
+We mask a proportion of these ``patches'' and utilize a Vision Transformer~\citep{dosovitskiy2020vit} to predict the masked ``patches'' based on the remaining unmasked ones.
+This ``learning to predict masked tokens'' approach is proposed in masked autoencoders (MAE)~\citep{he2022masked} and has demonstrated effectiveness on typical modalities.
+Firstly, we test the proposed method on the synthesized biological visual dataset, derived from the CIFAR-10~\citep{krizhevsky2014cifar} using a foveated retinal sampling mechanism~\citep{Cheung2016retina}.
+Then we generalize this method to two high-dimensional vector datasets: a primary visual cortex neural response decoding dataset~\citep{stringer2018recordings} and the TCGA miRNA-based cancer classification dataset~\citep{tomczak2015review, cancer2013cancer}.
+Across all these benchmarks, our proposed method outperforms existing SSL methods, demonstrating its effectiveness in building unsupervised representations for signals lacking explicit stationarity or topology.
+Given the emergence of new modalities in deep learning from natural sciences~\citep{Stringer20212767, Haghighi2022, Probst2020, mehrizi2023multi, willeke2022sensorium, de2020large, bauer2024movie}, such as chemistry, biology, and neuroscience, our method offers a promising approach in the effort to build unsupervised representations for high-dimensional data.